klahrinz/klahrinz.github.io/LAW01-06-3crp.md

  - (f) such matters as will promote a fair and expeditious trial of the criminal and civil aspects of the case.

-**Section 2.
+**§2.
 Pre-trial agreement.**

 All agreements or admissions made or entered during the pre-trial conference shall be reduced in writing and signed by the accused and counsel, otherwise, they cannot be used against the accused.
-The agreements covering the matters referred to in section 1 of this Rule shall be approved by the court.
+The agreements covering the matters referred to in §1 of this Rule shall be approved by the court.

-**Section 3.
+**§3.
 Non-appearance at pre-trial conference.**

 If the counsel for the accused or the prosecutor does not appear at the pre-trial conference and does not offer an acceptable excuse for his lack of cooperation, the court may impose proper sanctions or penalties.

-**Section 4.
+**§4.
 Pre-trial order.**

  After the pre-trial conference, the court shall issue an order reciting the actions taken, the facts stipulated, and evidence marked.
 Such order shall bind the parties, limit the trial to matters not disposed of, and control the course of the action during the trial, unless modified by the court to prevent manifest injustice.

 <p style="text-align:center; font-size: 16px; font-weight: bold;">RULE 119 TRIAL</p>

-**Section 1.
+**§1.
 Time to prepare for trial.**

 After a plea of not guilty is entered, the accused shall have at least fifteen (15) days to prepare for trial.
 The trial shall commence within thirty (30) days from receipt of the pre-trial order.

-**Section 2.
+**§2.
 Continuous trial until terminated; postponements.**

 Trial once commenced shall continue from day to day as far as practicable until terminated.
 It may be postponed for a reasonable period of time for good cause.The court shall, after consultation with the prosecutor and defense counsel, set the case for continuous trial on a weekly or other short-term trial calendar at the earliest possible time so as to ensure speedy trial.
 In no case shall the entire trial period exceed one hundred eighty (180) days from the first day of trial, except as otherwise authorized by the Supreme Court.

-The time limitations provided under this section and the preceding section shall not apply where special laws or circulars of the Supreme Court provide for a shorter period of trial.
+The time limitations provided under this §and the preceding §shall not apply where special laws or circulars of the Supreme Court provide for a shorter period of trial.

-**Section 3.
+**§3.
 Exclusions.**

  The following periods of delay shall be excluded in computing the time within which trial must commence: